stolarinhoo/Sentinel-2-Satellite-Images-Semantic-Segmentation-with-U-NET_Deep-Learning-approach/readme.md

 Training began with 1,728 teaching samples and 172 validation samples.
 The number of epochs was determined to be 60.
 The result achieved was a precision of around 75% of correctly predicted classes.

-Here is a table showing the results of the last five epochs:
+Table with results of the last five epochs:
 | Epoch   | Loss    | Accuracy | Val_Loss | Val_Accuracy | LR        |
 |---------|---------|----------|----------|--------------|-----------|
 | 56/60   | 0.1762  | 0.7461   | 0.2021   | 0.7590       | 1.0000e-04|